-Discussions were held with the establishment's DI, the Head of Service and the Deputy Service Manager, who are also Persons Designated, and a number of other staff carrying out processes under the licence.
-The establishment's procedures for investigating incidents and the implementation of corrective actions were discussed including a review of three non-conformances.
+Discussions were held with the establishment's DI, two of the Quality Managers, who are also Persons Designated, and a number of other staff carrying out processes under the licence.
+The establishment's procedures for investigating incidents and the implementation of corrective actions were discussed, including a review of eight incidents.
 The discussions also covered the establishment's internal and independent audits, including the scope of the audits, the audit findings and any corrective and preventative actions implemented.
-Finally, as part of the inspection there was a discussion around consent training and obtaining consent across the four donation sites.